Developing Boardroom Presence

-In my circle of new and aspiring directors, there have been many questions about developing boardroom presence and understanding how to influence people without having positional power.
+In my community of new and aspiring board members, there have been many questions about developing boardroom presence and understanding how to influence people without having positional power or authority.

 To me, presence occurs at the intersection of high emotional intelligence (EQ), confidence, and authenticity.
 Simply put, if you have all of these traits, the chances are that people would describe you as having ‘presence’.